-During the course of your training you would have the opportunity to visit various hospitals, health centres and villages, which would be arranged according to your learning blocks in Phase One and according to your clinical posting in Phase Two.
-These are meant to expose you to the health needs of the population both in the rural as well as in the urban areas and at the same time you would learn the impact of socio-economic and cultural factors in medical disorders.
+During your medical school training, you would have the opportunity to visit various hospitals, health centres and villages, which would be arrangedaccording to your learning blocks in Phase One and according to your clinical posting in Phase Two.
+These are meant to expose you to the health needs of the population both in the rural as well as in the urban areas and at the same time you would learn the impact of socioeconomic and cultural factors in medical disorders.

-In this guide book there is a list of names of key personnel in the faculty who would be able to help you, so please do not hesitate to contact them if necessary.
+In this handbook there is a list of names of key personnel in the faculty who would be able to help you, so please do not hesitate to contact them if necessary.

-To conclude, I would like to wish you all the best and I am confident that with the support of all our staff together with all of your determination we would be able to face the challenges successfully.
+To conclude, I would like to wish you all the best and I am confident that with the support of all our staff together with all your determination we would be able to face the challenges successfully.

-Professor Dr. Asri bin Said

-Dean

-Faculty of Medicine and Health Sciences
+Professor Dr. Asri bin Said Dean Faculty of Medicine and Health Sciences